aggarwalankush-projects/fun-projects/README.md

 ####String Matching
 It includes string matching using three algorithms.
 Traditional Edit Distance, Edit Distance with Transposition and Approximate Substring match algorithm.
 It also compares the performance of first two.

+####ShfitAND_KMP
+This project implements and compares the two popular string searching algorithm ShiftAND and KMP(Knuth–Morris–Pratt algorithm).
+The algorithms look for occurences of pattern in input file.